VladimirLalith/CodSoft/README.md

 Python Task 1
 (A project based on a Calculator)

-This project is a simple demonstration of how to calculator functions and how it can be created using Python with tkinter.
-Creating a GUI will make the calculator more interactive for non-programming users.
+Python Task 2
+(A project based on a To-Do List

+Python Task 3
+(A project based on a Password Generator)